 As I heard more tales of Vikram’s suspicious behavior and links to organizations known for bombings and indiscriminate killings, I was shocked that I had failed to notice anything out of the ordinary during our friendship.
 In fact, shouldn’t it have seemed odd to me that Vikram often wore black jeans, a black jacket and black military boots, in the middle of the Los Angeles summer?
 In fact, now that I thought about it, there was nothing else that Vikram resembled more than a convicted militant prison escapee.
 Damn.
 That doesn’t say much about my ability to choose friends wisely.

 During the five-hour drive back to Shillong after the strike had ended, I was furious with myself for not having read the signs and for allowing myself to be tricked into trusting Vikram.
-‘Just look where that friendship has led me,’ I kept repeating over and over.
+‘Just look where that friendship has led me,’ I kept repeating to myself over and over.

 Where Did My ‘Friendship’ With Vikram Lead Me?